sai8151/bulk-sms-web-app/README.md

-# CSV Processor Web Application
+# CSV Processor Web Application export data to external api

-This is a simple web application built with Java Servlets that allows users to upload CSV files containing phone numbers and text messages, and then sends the data to a remote API endpoint for processing.
+This is a web application built with Java Servlets that allows users to upload CSV files containing phone numbers and text messages, and then sends the data to a remote API endpoint for processing.

 ## Features